omgmog/omgmog.github.com/_posts/2014/2014-05-22-some-approaches-for-creating-diagonal-section-separators-for-your-website.md

 comments_issue: 97
 tags: [css, web-development, guide]
 archived: true
+archived_comments:
+- author: "Ben Foxall"
+  date: June 10, 2014
+  content: |
+    Awesome.
+I quite like @carljwood's approach on http://allyourbaseconf.com/... (we're using it in another project too).
+Using two rotation transforms on a normal div.
+Feels like it falls back quite nicely.
+- author: "Max Glenister"
+  date: June 10, 2014
+  content: |
+    But the coolness of generated-on-the-fly SVG!
+- author: "Anika Jaffara"
+  date: July 28, 2014
+  content: |
+    Hey Max!
+Thanks for this.
+So glad to see you included a Sass approach.
+Exactly what I had in mind.
+- author: "Joseph Fusco"
+  date: June 16, 2016
+  content: |
+    Wow great info here.
 ---

 In their simplest form, web pages are made of stacked rectangles.
 Every [block-level element](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) takes up as much vertical space as the content requires, and fills as much horizontal space as is available.
 Additionally, block-level elements can have their width/height specified.
 When you have absolutely positioned, or floated elements this changes a bit but the rule pretty much sticks.